The online process emerges

 The Mediator’s role

 Just as for a traditional face-to-face mediation meeting, the Mediator will shuttle between the participants, testing your assumptions, understanding your best interests and guiding you towards what you consider could be acceptable to the other participant.
+This role will be undertaken entirely via Zoom.

 It is essential that this process is packed into a comparatively short time frame.
 The Mediator will ensure that the process itself is not unduly rushed but it works best over an agreed timescale of between two and seven hours.
 If one or both participants require the process to be spread over a longer period, then provided a that is arranged in advance, it will present no problem.